mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/installing/index.md

     <img src="/services/edge-lb/img/Edge-LB-artifacts.png" alt="Edge-LB API and pool packages available for download">
     </p>

-1. Click **Download** to download each package to your working directory.
+1. Select **Download** to download each package to your working directory.

     Each **Download** link identifies a package URL for a JSON file you use to add the packages to the repository. <!--For example, the **Download** link for the Edge-LB pool package is `https://downloads.mesosphere.com/edgelb-pool/v1.3.0/assets/stub-universe-edgelb-pool.json`. --> You can copy the contents of each file to a local directory or include the HTTPS URL path in the command line you use to add Edge-LB to the package repository.